jharmn/swagger-api-checkstyle/README.md

 * Restrict the use of verb, status
 * Enforce the use of schema and formats in parameters and fields

 `swagger-api-checkstyle` is a specification meant to designate these governance criteria.
 This should provide a specification for implementing the validation of API spec files against a checkstyle definition.

+Node library in development